 At each mass, we invite the participation of all in the assembly, and those designated to special liturgical roles.
 We invite parishioners to assist at mass as Altar Servers, Lectors, Eucharistic Ministers, Ushers, and Musicians.
 We provide the necessary training, and a quarterly schedule that accommodates your availability.

-For centuries, young people have been given a special place in the Eucharistic Liturgy: to assist the priest celebrant by serving at the altar.
+For centuries, young people have been given a special place in the Eucharistic Liturgy: to assist the Priest Celebrant by serving at the altar.
 To be an altar server, our parish youth also become integral to the celebration of the Holy Sacrifice of the Mass.

 Altar servers assist the priest in the celebration of the Mass and other liturgical celebrations.
 Girls and boys who have received their First Communion are eligible to be servers.
-Servers receive rigorous training to learn their roles and are subject to retraining to implement liturgical changes.
+Servers receive rigorous training to learn their roles and are subject to updating to implement liturgical changes.

 The duties of an altar server are varied, but the role can be extremely fulfilling.
 Altar servers go through a training program to learn their role at Mass, and to gain a deeper knowledge of the Eucharistic Celebration.
 On special occasions, altar servers will be given specialized instruction, as at the Easter Vigil and at Confirmation when the Bishop presides.
 The primary focus of the altar server is to assist the Priest Celebrant during the Sunday Mass.
 This assistance by the Altar Servers allows the congregation to concentrate and participate better in the music, the prayers, the proclamation of Scripture, and most especially, the beautiful Liturgy of the Eucharist.
 Additional Altar Servers are always welcome.